8 Foods that Lower Testosterone Levels in Men

 Studies on animals also have an impact on lowering levels as licorice supplementation is given.

-It’s also a popular natural remedy in holistic medicine and often used to treat everything from chronic pain to persistent coughing.
+It’s also a popular natural remedy in holistic medicine and is often used to treat everything from chronic pain to persistent coughing.

 In recent years, several studies have found that licorice may also influence hormone levels, potentially leading to a decline in T over time.